LeoLiu168/EasyWeb-Demo/README.md

 #EasyWeb
-##A scalable web framework in Java
+##A demo for studying web framework EasyWeb in Java.